mathandphysics/voidstar/README.md

 ### About

 `void*` is a real-time black hole ray tracer.
-You can fly around and observe a black hole with accretion disk from any angle.
+Fly around and observe a black hole with accretion disk from any angle against the background of the Milky Way galaxy.

 ### Screenshots